maxim111333/incubator-aurora/docs/sla.md

 **Units:** milliseconds

-The MTTR only considers instances in RUNNING state.
+MTTR only considers instances in RUNNING state.
 This ensures straggler instances (e.g. with unreasonable resource constraints) do not affect metric curves.

 ## Limitations